 7.1.
-Benchmark: Entities and biographical Sources
+Benchmark: Entities and Biographical Sources

-We collect a dataset $\mathcal{P}$ that contains 2,760 timeline entities of the type Person, including subtypes like politicians, actors, musicians and athletes.
-These 2,760 entities are represented in each of the biographical sources described now.
+We collect a dataset \mathcal{P} that contains 2,760 timeline entities of the type Person, including its subtypes like politicians, actors, musicians and athletes.
+This set of 2,760 entities contains all persons that are included in EventKG and described in each biographical source described below.
+Consequently, the training and the test set consist of 1,380 person entities each, after random division.